omidnikrah/react-cheatcode-generator/README.md

-<h3 align="center">React CheatCode Generator</h2>
+<h2>React CheatCode Generator</h2>
-<p align="center"><strong>Unlock custom cheat codes in your React apps 🕹</strong></p>

 `react-cheatcode-generator` is a simple and customizable library that allows you to implement cheat codes or key sequences in your React applications.
-Whether you’re creating fun easter eggs, secret shortcuts, or advanced user interactions, this library makes adding cheat codes effortless.
+Whether you’re creating fun Easter eggs, secret shortcuts, or advanced user interactions, this library makes adding cheat codes effortless.

 ## Features